automenta/objenome/README.md

 # Objenome

-Objenome is a dynamic and adaptive dependency injection framework.

-It has a concise fluent syntax that simplifies everything, so that you can enjoy the vast possibilities that its non-deterministic, ambiguity-tolerant model can generate.
+A dynamic and adaptive dependency injection (DI) container with a concise fluent syntax that simplifies everything, so that you can enjoy the vast possibilities that its non-deterministic, ambiguity-tolerant model can generate.

+It is designed to automatically assemble software from combinations of components.

+Decision ambiguities about dependencies and parameter values defines a non-deterministic parameter space that can be searched, mutated, combined, and optimized across in order to maximize objective design goals.

-It is derived from Dagger v1.0 (not 2.0).
+Powered by a deterministic, minimal, fluent, pure Java, no-nonsense dependency-injection container derived from Dagger v1.0 (not 2.0).